 Make sure that the Main Display window is not obscured by any other window, including the Data Explorer and the Movie Capture window.

 Click the Time Animation button.
-Each time in the loop will be automatically captured.
+Each time in the loop is automatically captured.

-When the capture is complete, a Save window will pop up.
+When the capture is complete, a Save window appears.
 Select “Animated GIF” from the Files of Type pull down menu, enter in a file name, and click Save.

 Click Close to close the Movie Capture window.